Contributing Schools and Faculties

 You may also be eligible to receive bonus points if you will be receiving an Australian Tertiary Admission Rank (ATAR).
 Please visit

 Mathematics (2 unit) or equivalent.

 Note: This program includes studies in statistics for which a background in mathematics would be a strong advantage.
 If you have no previous knowledge of mathematics, or have not studied mathematics recently, you are strongly advised to enrol in a bridging course offered by the English Language and Foundation Centre in January and February.
 For more information, see: http://www.newcastle.edu.au/students/foundation-studies/bridging-courses/

 If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to your new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.

-Entry into the Bachelor of Psychology Honours stream at 4th year requires the completion of the 240 units of compulsory and elective courses in the first 3 years of the BPsych program and a minimum GPA of 5.5 calculated on all courses contributing to the BPsych program up to completion of 3rd year and including the grade associated with courses granted as credit.
+Entry into the Honours stream at 4th year requires the completion of the 240 units of core, directed and elective courses in the first 3 years of the BPsych program and a minimum GPA of 5.5 calculated on all courses contributing to the BPsych program up to completion of 3rd year and including the grade associated with courses granted as credit.
 Where a student has received credit for prior study only those units completed at the University of Newcastle will be included in the GPA calculation.

-There shall be three classes of Honours, namely Class I (First Class Honours), Class II (Class II Division I or Class II Division II), and Class III.
+There shall be three classes of Honours, namely Class I (First Class Honours), Class II (Class II Division I or Class II Division II), and Class III (Third Class Honours).